Milkdown/website/docs/guide/prosemirror-api.md

 # Prosemirror API

 Milkdown is built on top of prosemirror.
-Which means you can use all the prosemirror API in Milkdown.
+Which means you can use the entire prosemirror API in Milkdown.
 To access the prosemirror API, you can use the `@milkdown/prose` package.
-It re-exports all the prosemirror API.
+It re-exports all of the prosemirror API.
-Using this package can make sure that you are using the same version of prosemirror as Milkdown.
+Using this package you can make sure that you are using the same version of prosemirror as Milkdown.

 ## Installation